rohanrvpatil/movie-recommendation-system/README.md

 3) Create a new project with a virtual environment in PyCharm
 4) Copy the .pkl files to the project folder
 5) Run the app locally using "streamlit run app.py"
-6) Deploy on Heroku by following the steps in this blog [blog](https://towardsdatascience.com/a-quick-tutorial-on-how-to-deploy-your-streamlit-app-to-heroku-874e1250dadd)
+6) Deploy on Heroku by following the steps in this [blog](https://towardsdatascience.com/a-quick-tutorial-on-how-to-deploy-your-streamlit-app-to-heroku-874e1250dadd)

 ### Resources:
 1) [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)